The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

 \subsubsection{Full chemical reservoir}

-We first discuss the results found considering all the molecules (see Fig \ref{fig:Correlaciones_fuentes_colores}).
-Interestingly, the worst correlation is found between the two sources located in the same region: the G31.41 shock and the G31.41 core.
-The average correlation coefficient is with $m$=0.45, based on 21 molecules, which indicates a poor correlation.
-The molecular ratios of the G31.41 shock correlates significantly better with that of the other shock-dominated regions: $m$=0.79 (20 molecules) with L1157-B1, $m$=0.67 with Sgr B2(N1) OF (10 molecules), and $m$=0.65 (25 molecules) in G+0.693.
+We first discuss the results we found considering all the molecules (see Fig \ref{fig:Correlaciones_fuentes_colores}).
+Interestingly, the worst correlation was found between the two sources located in the same region: the G31.41 shock and the G31.41 core.
+The average correlation coefficient is $m$=0.45, based on 21 molecules, which indicates a poor correlation.
+The molecular ratios of the G31.41 shock correlate significantly better with that of the other shock-dominated regions: $m$=0.79 (20 molecules) with L1157-B1, $m$=0.67 with Sgr B2(N1) OF (10 molecules), and $m$=0.65 (25 molecules) in G+0.693.